How can I modernise my kitchen?

 Layout

-Your kitchen layout is the first stage of a design in a full structural kitchen refit.
+Your kitchen layout is the first stage of a design in a full-structural kitchen refit.
 Working from a blank canvas, you can decide the shape of your unit layout.
-If there’s room for a kitchen island, this is a great way to build multi use social /work space.
-Look at U shape and G shape kitchens for large wide spaces.
+If there’s room for a kitchen island, this is a great way to build a multi-use social /work space.
+Look at U-shaped and G-shaped kitchens for large wide spaces.
 In galley kitchens, don’t forget to integrate some kind of dining space.
-These social areas are really key in a modern layout.
+These social areas are key in a modern layout.

 Materials